Macron's candidate for Paris mayor quits over sexting row

 “We must collectively be responsible and say: not here, not in France,” Guérini said.

+Pavlensky, who published the sex video, is best known for works of performance art including nailing his scrotum to the ground in Moscow’s Red Square, and setting fire to a door at the headquarters of Russia’s state security agency.

-Additional reporting by Dominique Vidalon; Editing by Hugh Lawson
+Additional reporting by Dominique Vidalon and Elizabeth Pineau; Editing by Christian Lowe and